PostgreSqlStan/postgresqlstan.github.io/_posts/2022-03-24-encoding-story.md

   teaser: /assets/teasers/invalid-bytes.jpeg
 ---

+**[Draft still being edited.]**

 *For the sake of brevity and coherence, various detours, experiments, and failures have been omitted from this story.*

-## The Adventure Begins
+{% capture environment %}
+Environment: macOS 12.2.1, zsh 5.8, PostgreSQL 14.1
+{% endcapture %}<div class="notice">{{ environment | markdownify }}</div>

+## Invalid byte sequences

-Trying to load a collection of song lyrics into PostgreSQL with the `\COPY` command, I received this error message:
+While trying to load a collection of song lyrics into PostgreSQL, I received this error message:

 ```
 ERROR:  invalid byte sequence for encoding "UTF8": 0xa0
 CONTEXT:  COPY _tmp, line 154:
 ```

+Postgres is very strict about data validation, which is one of the many reasons I use it.

+Various programs opened the file with the invalid bytes appearing as text in a different color, no errors or warnings.
+Thanks to postgres, I have a chance to fix them.

+### So Adventure Begins

-Examining line 154, I saw "\xa0" in the text (in the midst of lyrics which will not be repeated here).
+Examining line 154, I saw "\xa0" in the text (in the midst of some song lyrics which will not be repeated here).

-Trying to load a file into postgres is only way I know to determine if it contains invalid byte sequences.
-So I filter out the problematic lines and try to load the file again:
+Loading a file into postgres is only way I know to determine if it contains invalid byte sequences.
+So I filter out the problematic lines and try to load it again.

 ```
 > \copy _tmp from program 'tail -n +2 lyrics.csv | grep -v ''\\xa0'' '